Want to boost your brand visibility in AI models? Learn about our new GEO services

 #7 Revenue Model

-The revenue model gives a quick insight into your SaaS business’s pricing strategy.
-For the initial rounds, it gives investors an idea of what customers would be willing to pay to reap the benefits of the software.
+The revenue model provides quick insight into your SaaS business’s pricing strategy and financial plan.
+During initial rounds, it gives investors an idea of what customers would be willing to pay to reap the software's benefits and how you plan to generate revenue.

-You can also showcase any additional services you’re providing that are important to the revenue model.
+You can also showcase any additional services that are important to the revenue model and touch on your business model.

-If you’re preparing a pitch deck for the later rounds of funding, use historical pricing and revenue data to explain any price increase or the impact your product or feature upgrades have brought to your financials or enterprise customers.
+If you’re preparing a pitch deck for a seed round or later rounds of funding, use historical pricing and revenue data to explain any price increase or the impact your product or feature upgrades have brought to your financials or enterprise customers.

 #8 Team Introduction and Contact Information

 One reason your SaaS company is incredible could be the people working on it.
-This slide is a great way for you to showcase the important members of your team and their qualifications in the form of some stellar companies they worked for, achievements in their field and awards.
+This slide is an excellent way to showcase the important members of your team—like your product or marketing teams—and their qualifications, including some stellar companies they worked for, achievements in their field, and awards.

 This slide is significant for SaaS companies trying to secure Seed and Series A funding rounds.
 Investors most often make a bet on your product idea and your team.